 The Commission asked federal agencies to seek public involvement in developing external policy guidance.
-The EEOC was asked to involve the public and community groups and other organizations in the planning and prerelease stages of policy development.
+He are public and community groups and other organizations in the planning and prerelease stages of policy development.
 Similarly, HHS was asked to include local researchers, and media, advocacy, and community groups in external policy development.
 DOEd's OCR was advised to survey advocacy groups, customers, and affected groups to identify areas of concern that may require policy guidance from OCR.